wp-plugins/weekly-class-schedule/readme.txt

 == Changelog ==
 = 1.2.4 =
-* Fixed and issue with "Today's Classes" widget where classed are not in correct order when using multiple classrooms.
+* Fixed an issue with "Today's Classes" widget where classes are not in the correct order when using multiple classrooms.

 = 1.2.3 =
 * Fixed issue where text would not appear above the schedule.